MarionMoussay/binder_test/chapters/chapter1.md

 The data set used to illustrate the methodology consists of 12 panelists, testing and rating 12 luxurious women perfumes on 12 attributes.
 Each panelist rated each product twice.

 First, we import te dataset.
-A first overview of the data shows that the variables Session and Rank are considered as continuous variables.
-Since these columns correspond, respectively, to the session information and to the order of presentation, they should be considered as factors.
-To transform these columns from numerical to categorical, the as.factor function is applied on these two variables.
+A first overview of the data shows that the variables _Session_ and _Rank_ are considered as continuous variables.
+Since these columns correspond, respectively, to the session information and to the order of presentation, they should be considered as factors.
+To transform these columns from numerical to categorical, the `as.factor` function is applied on these two variables.

 <codeblock id="01_01">
 </codeblock>